Funded Projects

 Emulating Moral Exemplars ($28,402.50, Duke University/JTF)

-[w/Hyemin Han, Clifford Workman, Andrea Glenn]
+with Hyemin Han, Clifford Workman, and Andrea Glenn

 Some stories of moral exemplars motivate people to emulate the exemplars’ moral behavior.
 But why do some stories motivate better than others?
 Current evidence suggests that people are more moved by an exemplar who is similar to themselves and whose good deeds aren’t extraordinary.
 Our project aims to dig deeper into understanding this phenomenon by extending previous behavioral results and probing deeper into the underlying psychological and neurocognitive mechanisms.

-Responsibility and Mental Disorder ($9,987, UAB’s FDGP)
+Responsibility and Mental Disorder ($9,987, UAB’s Faculty Development Grant Program)

 Our project is to explore when and how the possession of a mental illness (such as autism, obsessive-compulsive disorder, Tourette syndrome, or depression) mitigates or otherwise affects one’s responsibility for the actions that result from one’s psychopathology (e.g. impolite remarks, assault, failure to pick up one’s daughter from school).
 Do only some disorders excuse morally inappropriate behavior?
 Or is there nothing about having a disorder as such that affects whether we ought to praise or blame someone for their moral success or failure?
 We will host a small conference of nationally recognized scholars presenting original work on the project theme.
 We aim to bring together established ethicists to address this topic from a diverse set of perspectives.